SassDoc/sass-convert/README.md

 > Node.js bindings to [sass-convert].

-sass-convert is a library that provides binding for Node.js to [sass-convert], the converter that ship with Sass.
+sass-convert is a library that provides binding for Node.js to [sass-convert], the converter shipped with Sass.
+Integrates the converter in a stream pipeline.

 ## Options